ShaynaCummings/gdi-intro-github/README.md

-# gdi-intro-github
-Class materials for Intro to Version Control with Git/Github

-##To view the slides:
+# GDI Intro to Git and Github: Spring 2017, Boston

+## To download the slides as a Zip

-1. Download this repository to your computer https://github.com/gdiboston/gdi-intro-github/archive/master.zip
+1. Download a this repository to your computer by clicking the green 'Download and Clone' button above

 2. Unzip the gdi-intro-github-master.zip file that you downloaded

 3. Open the slides file at gdi-intro-github/slides/github-slides.html in a browser

-##Handout
+## Handout
 https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf